vlaxose/starter-academic/content/authors/admin/_index.md

   - course: MEng in Signal Processing and Machine Learning
     institution: University of Patras
     year: 2009
-  - course: BSc in Signal Processing for Wireless Communications
+  - course: BSc in Signal Processing and Wireless Communications
     institution: University of Patras, Greece
     year: 2005